 Great opera performances are fleeting moments in time.
 Miss them and they are gone forever.
 So as part of our mission to bring top-quality opera to ever-wider audiences, we record as many of our productions as possible.
 We have been making audio recordings of every Festival performance since 1960, and in recent years we have filmed a growing number of productions.

-Our audio visual recordings, now in HD digital, have opened-up Glyndebourne to a worldwide audience.
-They enable people to discover our work through broadcasts, cinema screenings, DVDs and worldwide on-line (the photos above are from our on-line streaming audience).
+Our audio visual recordings, now in HD digital, have opened up Glyndebourne to a worldwide audience.
+They enable people to discover our work through broadcasts, cinema screenings, DVDs and worldwide online.

 Our international programme of cinema screenings now involves cinemas in the UK, continental Europe, North America, India, Japan, Australia and New Zealand.

 Our sound archive is a treasure house of recordings that now goes back 50 years.
 To release some of these archive tapes to a wider public, along with more recent recordings, we launched our own independent CD label in 2007.
-We plan to release at least one historic and one modern recording each year.
-All CDs on The Glyndebourne Label are available on-line from the Glyndebourne Shop.
+All CDs on the Glyndebourne label are available online from the Glyndebourne Shop.

 We certainly welcome business support.
 But the great majority of our donations and sponsorships come from individuals these days.
 And while our hospitality is pretty good, there’s no mistaking what our audiences come here for: their passion for great, adventurous opera is legendary.